 Efficient time management is key to becoming a successful blogger.
 As someone who went full-time over one year ago, I have some experience with creating a blogging task schedule that works for me.
 Of course, creating a schedule is one thing.
 Sticking to it is a whole other thing!

 When most people think of a blogging schedule, they think of how often they will publish posts.
 That’s true to a degree, but there are a whole host of other tasks that need to be accomplished in addition to publishing new posts.

 I started to create weekly and monthly goals for myself in order to keep myself on track and ensure that my business has the best chance of success.

 Here’s an overview of my schedule on a daily, weekly, and monthly basis:

 Daily Blog Tasks

 My days are fairly fluid so I try not to give myself daily deadlines.
-Instead I prefer to give myself weekly goals that I work on little by little each day.
+Instead I prefer to give myself weekly or monthly goals that I work on little by little each day.

 My one goal for every day is to write.
 Making at least some progress on one or more articles is something I strive for every day.